Israel Space Agency: EROS satellite series

 The Earth Resources Observation Satellite (EROS) is a series of commercial observation satellites.
 The first satellite, the EROS A, was launched on December 5, 2000, from Svobodny Launch Complex using a Russian Start-1.
 A second satellite, the EROS B, was launched on April 25, 2006.

-The EROS series are set to be launched once every 6 to 8 years.
-The EROS C is set to be launched in late 2014.
+The EROS series were set to be launched once every 6 to 8 years, before the EROS B constellation was reduced from 4 satellites to 1 and EROS C was scrapped in favor of EROS NG.
+Four of six EROS NG satellites are now in orbit, with the most recent launches (EROS C3 and EROSAR 1) taking place in 2022 and the next scheduled for 2026.

 TechSAR Satellite

 The TechSAR satellite is a reconnaissance satellite equipped with a synthetic aperture radar.
 The satellite is designed penetrate thick clouds by being fitted with a large dish-like antenna to transmit and receive radar signals.
 The satellite was successfully launched on January 21, 2008.